oracle/pgql-lang/pages/pgql-1.4-spec.md

 {% include image.html file="example_graphs/hr_schema_simplified.png" %}

-Here, both tables are clear candidates for vertex tables, but it is not immediately clear which is the edge table that connects the employees and their departments.
+Here, both tables are clear candidates for vertex tables, but it is not immediately clear which are the edge tables corresponding to the
+"employee works for employee" and "department managed by employee" relationships.

-This edge table in fact is the `Employees` table since the `Employees` table contains all the information for connecting the employees and the departments.
+These edge tables are in fact the `Employees` and `Departments` tables themselves.

 The graph can be created as follows: